SlavaVarych/fetchSDETViacheslaVarych/README.md

 - The results of the requested data will be written results/locationResultData.txt file

 ## After the Tests are completed
-- The allure report will be generated
+- The Allure report will be generated and launched automatically
-- The results of the requested data will be written results/locationResultData.txt file